pachyderm/docs-content/latest/enterprise/activate-via-pachctl.md

 ---
 # metadata #
-title: Activate Enterprise via Pachctl
+title: Activate Enterprise via PachCTL
-description: Learn how to deploy the Enterprise edition of {{%productName%}} using the pachctl CLI for an existing cluster.
+description: Learn how to deploy the Enterprise edition using the PachCTL CLI for an existing cluster.
 date:
 # taxonomy #
 tags: ["enterprise"]